 Before Your Audit

-Before you hire an agency to handle your audit, decide what your business needs.
-Set individual goals on what your audit will achieve for you.
+Before you hire someone to handle your audit, decide what your business needs are.
+Set goals for what your audit will achieve for you.
 Do you require a one-time audit, or are you looking for a consistent plan?
 Other services that could be coupled with your audit include:

 - Link building